scharlau/temperature_stories_django/README.md

         python3 manage.py runserver 0.0.0.0:8000

-If it went well, then you should see the python rocket launching your site.
+If it went well, then you should see the python rocket launching your site when you open the browser at the site.

 ## Creating the Story content